nlasheras/aoc-2021/README.md

 ### Day 21

 For today I had to learn how to apply the `functools.cache` using object parameters (I needed to implement `__hash__` and `__eq__`).
 I had implemented the game using a class and I didn't want to rewrite it just to use memoization.
 For further optimization I implemented a custom `__copy__` function to avoid using the more expensive `copy.deepcopy`.

+### Day 22

+Part 1 was really easy today, since the *simulation* approach was enough to get the result.
+For part 2 I had to fully rework my approach.
+First I thought on splitting the Cuboids, but it seemed quite complex and it wasn't until I had drew a 2D version using rectangles that I visualized how to implement the *substract* method using recursive *cuboids*.